connectedbydata/connectedbydata.org/_solutions/organisations.md

       - health-data-sharing-in-a-pandemic
       - location-data-ethics
   -
-    heading: Organisations should build trust...
+    heading: Organisations can build trust by engaging with communities...
     references:
       - trustworthy-data-stewardship-guidebook
     subpoints: